-- All pig and beef cattle farmers as well as all calf fatteners and poultry farms are obliged to participate in antibiotic monitoring.
-In cooperation with the coordinator and the farm veterinarian, all antibiotic administrations and the herd size are recorded for each individual farm.
-The obligation applies to livestock farmers in the QS scheme without consideration of a minimum number of animals kept (legislation: no reporting obligation for fattening ducks). - Pig fattening farms must participate in salmonella monitoring.
+- All pig, beef cattle, veal calf and poultry farms are obliged to participate in antibiotics monitoring.
+In cooperation with the coordinator and the farm veterinarian, all antibiotic administrations and the stock/herd size are recorded for each individual location.
+The obligation applies to livestock owners in the QS scheme without consideration of a minimum number of animals kept (legislation: no reporting obligation for fattening ducks). - Pig fattening farms must participate in salmonella monitoring.
 This obligation applies to all farms (legislation: only farms with at least 100 fattening pigs sold per year). - Poultry farms must participate in salmonella monitoring.
-Each fattening run must be bacteriologically tested for salmonella.
+Each fattening period must be bacteriologically tested for salmonella.
+The salmonella category of a herd is reported to the QS diagnostic database together with the slaughter diagnosis data from the abattoir for each batch.